-The USAID LinkSME project, funded by the United States Agency for International Development (USAID), supports the Government of Vietnam (GVN) in its efforts to develop, adopt, and implement policy and regulatory reforms to provide a more favorable environment for small and medium enterprises (SMEs).
-It also works with business support organizations and the GVN to improve the performance of SMEs and integrate them into lead-firm supply chains.
-The project is implemented by the International Executive Service Corps (www.iesc.org), under a contract with USAID and an operating license issued by the People's Aid Coordinating Committee.
+The USAID LinkSME project supports the Government of Vietnam (GVN) in its efforts to develop, adopt, and implement policy and regulatory reforms to provide a more favorable environment for small and medium enterprises (SMEs).
+It also works with business support organizations (BSOs) and the GVN to improve the performance of SMEs and integrate them into lead-firm supply chains.
+The lead agency for the project's work with BSOs and SMEs is the Agency for Enterprise Development (AED) under the Ministry of Planning and Investment (MPI).
 Click here for more information.